rapidez/rapidez/README.md

 Because we're making Ajax request to the Magento API; CORS need to be opened.
 If you're using Valet Plus this can easily done, [see here](https://github.com/weprovide/valet-plus/issues/493).
 With the Docker Magento installation it's already opened [with a patch](https://github.com/michielgerritsen/magento2-extension-integration-test/blob/master/magento/patches/cors.patch).
 For production you've to restrict this to your domain.

-## Vue Storefront comparison

-Vue Storefront does support multiple backends where the focus of Rapidez is Magento 2.
-The learning curve of Vue Storefront can be steep because it's totally different from Magento which uses PHP.
-Rapidez combines best of both worlds by using PHP and Vue.
-Just the interactive elements are written in Vue but the functional part is sepearted from the visual part so anyone without Vue knowledge can work with it.

 ## Extensions

 The idea is to have a base application which can be extended with extensions.
 Those extensions currently house within the `extensions` directory.
 Later on this should be moved to Composer packages.
 Until then these extensions can be enabled/disabled by their service providers in `config/app.php`.